-It’s difficult to escape from under a mountain of debt.
-And as you search for solutions, the answers all look the same: you’ll have to cut back on your spending and face it head-on.
+It’s difficult to escape out from a mountain of debt.
+And as you search for solutions, the answers all look the same: you’ll have to cut back on your spending and face debt head-on.

-When starting to pay down your debt, you’ll run into obstacles along the way.
-Following are the most common mistakes that you need to avoid as you work on reaching financial freedom.
-And by avoiding these common mistakes, you won’t feel trapped or make the repayment process more painful than it needs to be.
+When starting to pay down your debt, it's common to run into obstacles along the way.
+The following are the most common mistakes that you'll need to avoid as you work on reaching financial freedom.
+And by avoiding these common mistakes, you won’t feel trapped or make the repayment process more painful than needed.

 1. Ignoring Debt Consolidation Options

 If you have multiple debts, it can be very difficult to keep up with all your due dates.
 It’s extremely easy to miss a payment if you’re juggling several each month.